-Idaho murders suspect Bryan Kohberger ‘eager to be exonerated’ - latest
+Idaho murders suspect Bryan Kohberger made ‘creepy’ remarks to staff at brewery

 Mr Kohbrger’s attorney Monroe County Chief Public Defender Jason LaBar has since revealed that the University of Washington PhD criminology student intends to waive his 3 January extradition hearing in the Keystone state to expedite his return to Idaho.

-“Mr Kohberger is eager to be exonerated of these charges and looks forward to resolving these matters as promptly as possible,” Mr LaBar told CNN in a statement.
+Authorities had announced that a cleaning professional crew would be starting the process of removing biohazards at the crime scene.

-In the aftermath of the breakthrough arrest nearly seven weeks after the brutal stabbings, former friends and acquaintances of Mr Kohberger have come forward with details about his personality and his troubled past allegedly marked by heroin addiction and weight struggles.
+But after the breakthrough arrest of Washington University PhD criminology student Bryan Koberger in the early morning hours of Friday, Moscow Police Chief James Fry said “the house cleanup has been halted, and that came by a legal request from the court.”

-The Idaho murder victim’s parents deserve space to grieve
+The parents of the Idaho murder victims deserve space to grieve

 Everybody loves an unsolved murder mystery - except one that is real life, Andrew Buncombe writes for The Independent.